 - Years in enterprise engineering

-- 50+
+- 3

 The story

 I started in silicon.
-At AMD–Xilinx I wrote the Python and DevOps automation that sat under chip design — license servers, LSF clusters, scheduler tooling, the unglamorous infrastructure thousands of engineers depended on every day.
+At AMD-Xilinx I wrote the Python and DevOps automation that support chip design — license servers, LSF clusters, scheduler tooling, the unglamorous infrastructure thousands of engineers depended on every day.
 It wasn’t headline work, but it taught me how production systems actually behave when they’re under real load.

 Off the keyboard, it’s wheels — bikes, cars, the bicycle when the route deserves it.
 Same impulse, really: how does this thing work, and can I make it work a little better?
 Some of my best thinking happens with grease on my hands.